Wendy Adams: Education and career

 Adams is originally from Colorado, and graduated from the University of Northern Colorado in 1994 with a bachelor's degree in physics.
-She earned a master's degree from the University of Colorado in 1996, and returned to the University of Colorado for a Ph.D., which she completed in 2008 under the supervision of Carl Wieman.
+She earned a master's degree in physics from the University of Colorado Boulder in 1996, and returned to the University of Colorado Boulder for a Ph.D. in Physics with a specialty in Physics Education Research, which she completed in 2008 under the supervision of Carl Wieman.
 She became a faculty member at the Colorado School of Mines in 2017.

 Recognition

 Adams was the 2018 winner of the Excellence in Physics Education Award of the American Physical Society (APS).
 The award cited her "systematic development, dissemination, and evaluation of the physics education tool, PhET Interactive Simulations project, used world-wide by millions of students and their teachers".
 In 2019 she was named a Fellow of the American Physical Society, after a nomination by the APS Forum on Education, "for impactful physics education research and the subsequent development of assessments in the areas of problem solving, student beliefs, and teacher preparation, leading to a range of improvements such as increased student learning and reductions in physics teacher shortages".